You can find so many writing rules that it can become a little confusing. I could probably list a hundred or more.

 If you try to edit while you write, it’s a great way to slow your writing down to almost a grinding halt.

-You can certainly take notes when you are proofreading, but try to re-write or edit your piece at the same time.
+You can certainly take notes while proofreading but don’t try to rewrite or edit your piece at the same time.

 But when it comes to my rules of writing, revisiting is my favorite.
 Don’t think that your writing stops once you publish.